rboylson/portfolio-wordpress-theme/README.md

 ## About

 A single page Wordpress theme that I created for my portfolio.
-I use the Wordpress Loop to create the Projects section from Posts created in my Wordpress dashboard.
+I use the Wordpress loop to create the projects section from posts created in my Wordpress dashboard.

 ## Setup